rakugoteam/rakugo-docs/docs/rakugo_singleton.md

 Add new custom instruction to RkScript.

-When this custom insctruction is read it send signal [sg_custom_regex].
+When this custom instruction is read it send signal [sg_custom_regex].

 Use it before [parse_script] or [parse_and_execute_script].